 Nearby attractions include Harewood House, Almscliffe Crag, Ripley Castle, Fountains Abbey, Plumpton Rocks and Knaresborough, as well as Nidderdale, the Washburn Valley and of course, the Yorkshire Dales National Park itself.

 Just outside Harrogate is the Great Yorkshire Showground, which serves as the venue for the Great Yorkshire Show - one of the country's largest agricultural events which is usually held in July.

-In July 2014 the eyes of the world were again on Harrogate as the Grand Depart of the Tour de France came through the town not once but twice, and was the scene of an exciting finish on Day One which will no doubt live in cycling history!
+In July 2014 the eyes of the world were again on Harrogate as the Grand Depart of the Tour de France came through the town not once but twice, and was the scene of an exciting finish on Day One.
+The town also hosted the UCI Road World Championships in 2019.